gtamilse/Network-Automation-with-Ansible/LTRPRG-1500/Network-Automation-with-Ansible.md

 ## 1.3 Ansible modules
 - Ansible ships with several modules.
 - Try the below commands for a **quick review**
+- Exit out of the commands by typing the letter q if the prompt shows colon : at the bottom.

 ```
 $ ansible-doc --help